 Are you prepared for a sale?

+Need acquisition accounting?
 When negotiating mergers or acquisitions, due diligence serves as an in-depth review of the target organization—both its operations and its people.
-Much of due diligence involves a review of the quality of the assets and earnings to be acquired, but it also includes a review of operations, technology and staff.
+Much of due diligence involves a review of the quality of the assets and earnings to be acquired, but it also includes a review of operations, technology and staff when accounting for acquisitions.

 In addition, since many acquisitions involve organizations not subject to a financial statement audit prepared under generally accepted audit standards, the strength of internal controls can vary widely.
 It is through the due diligence process that you identify potential risks and develop a list of issues to be addressed in the definitive agreement.